-- Stop your bus between 15 and 50 feet before railroad crossings. - Listen and look in both directions for trains.
-You should open your forward door if it improves your ability to see or hear an approaching train. - Before crossing after a train has passed, make sure there isn't another train coming in the other direction on other tracks. - If your bus has a manual transmission, never change gears while crossing the tracks.
+Stop your bus between 15 and 50 feet before railroad crossings.
+Listen and look in both directions for trains.
+You should open your forward door if it improves your ability to see or hear an approaching train.

+Before crossing after a train has passed, make sure there isn't another train coming in the other direction on other tracks.

+If your bus has a manual transmission, never change gears while crossing the tracks.

-- You do not have to stop, but must slow down and carefully check for other vehicles: - At streetcar crossings. - Where a policeman or flagman is directing traffic. - If a traffic signal is green. - At crossings marked as "exempt" or "abandoned."
+You do not have to stop, but must slow down and carefully check for other vehicles:

+- At street car crossings. - Where police or flaggers are directing traffic. - If a traffic signal is green. - At crossings marked as "exempt" or "abandoned."